mne-tools/mne-hfo/README.md

 [MNE-Python](https://mne.tools/stable/index.html).

-The initial code was adapted and taken from: https://gitlab.com/icrc-bme/epycom to turn into a sklearn-compatible API.
+The initial code was adapted and taken from: https://gitlab.com/icrc-bme/epycom to turn into a sklearn-compatible API that works with ``mne-python``.
 Additional algorithms and functionality are added.

 NOTE: This is currently in ALPHA stage, and we are looking for